brunini/rmsap/README.md

 using only native python libraries in a unix-like environment.
 If you really want play something you should consider install mpv.

-This software don't read ID3 Tags, don't use any type of standard database, and don't play anything using libraries like pygst, because as you can see, that is not the objective of the application at all.
+This software read some ID3 Tags, and use whoosh to index, but, don't play anything using libraries like pygst, because as you can see, that is not the objective of the application at all.

 To Install you can link or copy to your path.